Spell No. 7: Style

-Like Shange's more well known choreopoem For Colored Girls Who Have Considered Suicide When the Rainbow Is Enuf, spell #7 makes use of non-standard grammar and eschews generally accepted rules of capitalization and punctuation.
+Like Shange's better-known choreopoem For Colored Girls Who Have Considered Suicide When the Rainbow Is Enuf (1976), spell #7 makes use of non-standard grammar and eschews generally accepted rules of capitalization and punctuation.
 The most recent editions of Three Pieces do not capitalize the title of the choreopoem or any of the names of the characters.
 Though the piece follows the structure of a three-act play, it utilizes elements that are uncommon in most modern traditional dramas, such as extended monologues.
 The story takes place in a bar, and the setting does not change.
 Most of the action unfolds indirectly, when the characters narrate stories about themselves and their friends, and occasionally they take on multiple personas at once.
-In the foreword to Three Pieces Shange explains why she avoids more traditional methods of playwriting, citing motivations related to her Black identity.
-"For too long now" she says "Afro-Americans have been duped by the same artificial aesthetics that plague our white counterparts/ "the perfect play," as we know it to be/ a truly European framework for European psychology/ cannot function efficiently for those of us from this hemisphere."
+In the foreword to Three Pieces, Shange explains why she avoids more traditional methods of playwriting, citing motivations related to her Black identity.
+"For too long now," she says, "Afro-Americans have been duped by the same artificial aesthetics that plague our white counterparts/ "the perfect play," as we know it to be/ a truly European framework for European psychology/ cannot function efficiently for those of us from this hemisphere."